sz-robert/Literature-Quote-Search/README.txt

 1. Download Literature-Quote-Search-Engine.jar from the repository.
 2. Download and install Java 8
 3. Download and install MongoDB 4
+4. Start MongoDB with mongod command
-4. Run Literature-Quote-Search-Engine.jar from the command line using java -jar Literature-Quote-Search-Engine.jar
+5. Run Literature-Quote-Search-Engine.jar from the command line using java -jar Literature-Quote-Search-Engine.jar

 User Guide
 The program asks for three directories: